 How safe are the kids in your ministry?
 Do you excuse children midway through a worship service, without parental supervision, to go to children’s ministry programs?
-Do you have parents check their children into and out of your classrooms or ministry areas?
+Are parents expected to check their children into and out of your classrooms or ministry areas?
 Do you excuse children from classes at a set time without requiring parental check-out?
-Do you track medical and special care concerns?
+Are medical and special care concerns tracked?
 Do you track the people who are authorized to pick up a child?

 These questions can be tough to think about for a church not using a check-in system of some kind.
 However, whether big or small, all churches need to do their best to look after their children, and a check-in system is a great starting point.
 In fact, I’d say it’s a necessity in today’s world.
 If your church doesn’t have a check-in system, read on.
 Here are three things you need to know about check-in systems.

 3 Things You Need to Know About Check-In Systems